-- This policy is valid for all BUV and SU degree programmes operating at BUV. - For programmes where cohorts consist of both dual award and own-degree students, this policy will be applied when students enter the first semester of the dual award programme and are subject to the policy of SU. - For programmes not linked to collaborative partners, this policy will be applied in the first semester of study at the university. - It applies to all pre-seen assignment-based papers (including individual and group presentations) with the exclusion of any examinations. - Any late submissions are not eligible for a rework opportunity. - Any cases where a student did not submit their work are not eligible for a rework opportunity. - In order to qualify for a rework opportunity, students must have made a 'genuine attempt' at the paper.
-Examples of non-genuine submissions which are not eligible include: - o Blank submissions - o Entirely irrelevant content - o Question papers - Material with no value deemed by the first marker as having been made just for the sake of meeting the deadline
+- This policy is valid for all degree programmes operating at BUV. - It applies to all pre-seen assignment-based papers (including individual and group presentations) with the exclusion of any examinations. - Any late submissions are not eligible for a rework opportunity. - Any cases where a student did not submit their work are not eligible for a rework opportunity. - In order to qualify for a rework opportunity, students must have made a 'genuine attempt' at the paper.
+Examples of non-genuine submissions which are not eligible include: - o Blank submissions - o Entirely irrelevant content - Question papers - Material with no value deemed by the first marker as having being made just for the sake of meeting the deadline